Generative AI (GenAI) is artificial intelligence (AI) that can create content such as images, texts, video, sounds, code or other media.

 To provide evidence to demonstrate how you used GenAI, consider collecting and saving the output or artifacts of your GenAI use.

-The following examples demonstrate how to capture or document GenAI output if your instructor requests you to provide this information (Paulson, 2024):
+The following examples demonstrate how to capture or document GenAI output should your instructor requests this information (Paulson, 2024):

 Kniberg, H. (2024, January 20) Generative AI in a nutshell: How to survive and thrive in the age of AI [Video].
 YouTube. https://youtu.be/2IK3DFHRFfw?si=lsx8W6l5ZIueCCfp